10/19/2021

 Analyst, Jefferies

 Thanks very much.
 I was wondering about the revenue growth inflection in B2B.
-You are highlighting this very prominently as sort of a clear sign of your turnaround effort.
+You're highlighting this very prominently as sort of a clear sign of your turnaround effort.
 I'm wondering how sustainable sort of this inflection is.
-Is this a sort of low-cost system lumpy item and you would say look there could be some quarters there where it turns negative again depending how things unfold.
-And what are the uncertainties?
-What are the major sort of uncertainties with regard to the continuity of the revenue growth outlook in B2B,
+Is this a sort of lumpy item and you would say, look, there could be some quarters ahead where it turns negative again depending. how things unfold, and what are the uncertainties?
+What are the major uncertainties with regard to the continuity of the revenue growth outlook in B2B?

 speaker

-thank you.
-I will soon hand over to Stefan on that to the man himself.
-Clearly B2B markets are, also in Sweden are very competitive.
-So the big change that has happened here is of course the level of accuracy has improved tremendously over the last nine months.
-So much more data driven, much more clearly segmented and more disciplined.
-But please Stefan.
+Thank you.
+I will soon hand over to Stefan on that, to the man himself.
+Clearly, B2B markets are, and also in Sweden, are very competitive.
+So the big change that has happened here is, of course, the level of accuracy has improved tremendously over the last nine months So much more data driven, much more clearly segmented and more disciplined.
+But please, Stefan.

 speaker